cdapio/cdap/cdap-app-templates/cdap-dq/README.rst

 To deploy the application, issue this curl command::

-  $ curl -v localhost:10000/v3/namespaces/default/apps -H "X-Archive-Name: <app-jar>" -H "X-App-Config: {"workflowScheduleMinutes": 10, "sourceID": "logStream","datasetName": "dataQuality","inputFormat": "clf", "fieldAggregations": {"status": ["DiscreteValuesHistogram"] }}" --data-binary @<app-jar-location>
+  $ curl -v localhost:10000/v3/namespaces/default/apps/StreamDQ -d @appconfig.json -X PUT -H 'Content-Type: application/json'

 Now, let's send some data to the stream.
 We can do this by going to the UI (http://localhost:9999), clicking on "logStream" -> "Actions" -> "Send Event".
 Enter each of the following Apache Access Log strings in the dialog box, and hit "Send Event" (one-by-one)::